The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 Devil's Lake in Michigan, North Dakota, Wisconsin, and elsewhere."

-A North Dakota Sisseton-Wahpeton Band of Isanti or Dakota "Indians" changed its name from Devil's Lake Sioux Tribe to
+A North Dakota Sisseton-Wahpeton Band of Isanti or Dakota "Indians" changed its name

 Spirit Lake Sioux Tribe.